Rubén Díaz Jr.

 Rubén Díaz Jr. (born April 26, 1973) is an American politician who served as the 13th borough president of The Bronx in New York City from 2009 to 2021.
 He was elected in April 2009 and reelected in 2013 and 2017.
 He previously served in the New York State Assembly.

 Early life and education

-Díaz's parents moved from Puerto Rico to New York, where he was born and received his primary and secondary education in the Bronx.
+Díaz's parents are Nuyoricans, New Yorkers who moved from Puerto Rico.
+Díaz was born in the Bronx, where he received his primary and secondary education.
 He graduated first from LaGuardia Community College, then Lehman College with a bachelor's degree in political theory.
 Díaz's father, Rubén Díaz, is a former New York City Councilman and a former member of the New York State Senate.

 Career

 New York State Assembly

 Díaz was elected to the New York State Assembly at the age of twenty-three, which made him the youngest person elected to the legislative body since Theodore Roosevelt.

 While in the Assembly, Díaz sponsored, co-sponsored and passed legislation addressing health care, public records access, minimum wage and overtime pay, environmental protection, equitable labor standards, insurance fraud, tenants rights, transparency and disclosure in all environmental impact statements, pedestrian safety, school bus safety, protection from tax preparers, Senior Citizens rights, wider access to the Senior Citizens Rent Increase Exemption (SCRIE) Program, and the regulation and accountability of gas and electric companies.

 A member of the Assembly Education Committee, Díaz has been outspoken on educational issues.
 He has addressed the International Democratic Education Conference (IDEC) and praised the Campaign for Fiscal Equity's (CFE) efforts to protect the constitutional right to a basic education.
 In 2003, when Governor George Pataki sought to cut the State's higher education budget, Díaz was a vocal critic of this plan and, together with other state legislators, was able to restore funding for some of the Governor's proposed cuts.

 Díaz has legislated on behalf of Brownfield Cleanup and Green Roof Tax Abatement, worked to restore the Bronx River which runs through the 85th Assembly District, and opposed environmental racism.

 In September 2007, he was named one of City Halls "40 under 40" for being a young influential member of New York City politics.